arifszn/gitprofile/README.md

   - Now commit to your **main** branch with your changes.
   - The CI/CD pipeline will publish your page at the gh-pages branch automatically.
   - Go to your repo's **Settings** -> **Pages** -> **Source** and change the branch to gh-pages and click **save**.
-  - Your personal portfolio will be live at <code>username.github.io</code>.
+  - Your personal portfolio will be live at `username.github.io`.
   - Any time you commit a change to the **main** branch, the website will be automatically updated.

-You can skip the above steps and do a manual deployment by running <code>npm run deploy</code>.
+You can skip the above steps and do a manual deployment by running `npm run deploy`.
 For more info, visit [here](https://create-react-app.dev/docs/deployment/#github-pages).

+If you see only `README` at `username.github.io`, be sure to change your GitHub Page's source to `gh-pages` branch.
+See [how to](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+Also, if you face any issue rendering the website, double-check the `homepage` value in the `package.json`.
+It must be the value matching the repository name.

 As this is a create react app, you can also host your website to Netlify, Vercel, Heroku, or other popular services.
 Please refer to this [doc](https://create-react-app.dev/docs/deployment) for a detailed deployment guide to other services.

-If you see only <code>README</code> at <code>username.github.io</code>, be sure to change your GitHub Page's source to <code>gh-pages</code> branch.
-See [how to](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-Also, if you face any issue rendering the website, double-check the `homepage` value in the package.json.

 ## 🎨 Customization

-All the magic happens in the file <code>src/config.js</code>.
+All the magic happens in the file `src/config.js`.
 Open it and modify it according to your preference.

 These are the default values: